oyangetheresa-spec/thessy-travels/content/tools/digital-guidebook.md

 ---

 # 📱 The Modern Guest Experience
-The #1 reason hosts lose time is "The FAQ Loop"—answering the same five questions every day.
+The #1 reason hosts lose time is "The FAQ Loop" answering the same five questions every day.
 A **Technical Guidebook** solves this by putting the answers in the guest’s pocket before they even think to ask.

 ### 🛠️ The Tech Stack for Guidebooks
 I recommend using "API-First" platforms that sync directly with your booking calendar: